versus/konfig/README.md

 If you run this example with `-help` or `--help` flag, you will see `-enabled` and `-log.level` flags are also added with descriptions!

-### Watching Changes

-konfig allows you to watch _configuration files_ and dynamically update your configurations as your application is running.

-When using `Watch()` method, your struct should have a `sync.Mutex` field on it for synchronization and preventing data races.
-You can find an example of using `Watch()` method [here](./examples/3-watch).

 ### Options

 You can pass a list of options to `Pick`.